Nitrous oxide - No laughing matter

-Residents have told us that antisocial behaviour linked to the taking of Nitrous Oxide, otherwise known as laughing gas, has become a significant concern.
+Many residents have told us that antisocial behaviour linked to the use of nitrous oxide, otherwise known as laughing gas, is a significant concern.

 What we are doing

 We hope this information will discourage people from using nitrous oxide and also give parents information to talk to their children.

 The council will also be talking to school children about the dangers and effects of nitrous oxide as part of the substance abuse programme.

 Support is available for anyone who needs it:

 Young people (11-19 years old) who are concerned or need support can contact Health Spot on 020 3011 1333 or by emailing firstname.lastname@example.org.

 RESET Tower Hamlets offers drug and alcohol treatment to resident aged 18 or over and support to family and friends who are concerned about someone’s drug and/or alcohol use.
 Call 020 3889 9510 or email email@example.com.